sukowidodo/sukowidodo.github.io/index.md

 **Hello there!** My name is [Suko Widodo](https://github.com/sukowidodo), and I’m a passionate fullstack mobile developer with more than six years of experience crafting seamless, user-centric applications for a diverse range of industries.

+Expertise in designing and developing cross-platform mobile applications and robust backend systems.
+Proficient in modern mobile frameworks, cloud technologies, and agile development practices.
+Proven track record of delivering scalable, user-centric solutions from concept to deployment.

 From conceptualizing ideas to deploying polished products, I specialize in delivering end-to-end solutions for mobile platforms.
 My expertise spans both frontend and backend development, ensuring the applications I build are not only visually appealing but also robust, scalable, and efficient under the hood.

 ## My Skill Set